BAMresearch/Trinamic_TMCL_IOC/README.md

   v check the limit switch setting: is the "right" limit switch the negative or positive limit? v assure we're doing a new backlash move if we move to a new position during a previous backlash move.
   - write configuration to state file.
-  - fix IOC crash when board is powered off - is a PyTrinamics RuntimeError... not sure how.
+  - fix IOC crash when board does not respond (temporarily) to communication - is a PyTrinamics RuntimeError... not sure how.
   - check that the board retains settings when powered off -> it doesn't.
   - At the moment it's not doing an EPICS-to-axis_parameter sync.
 Not sure if needed.
+  - check for power cycle and restore on fail

 ## License